Aman-Sunesh/Bayesian-Motion-Tracking-Using-Particle-Filtering/README.md

 - Then we use `predict` to simulate **20 future time steps** of latent states and observations.

-We compute the mean and standard deviation of the predicted latent and observed position in X, and overlay the true trajectory with ±2‑standard‑deviation prediction bands.
+We compute the mean and standard deviation of the predicted latent and observed position in X, and overlay the true trajectory with $\pm 2$-standard-deviation prediction bands.

 **Qualitative answer**

 > The particle filter predicts future observations reasonably well but with growing uncertainty
 > over time.
 In both the latent-state and observation plots, the true trajectory stays mostly
-> within the ±2-standard-deviation prediction bands, showing that the filter captures the general
+> within the $\pm 2$-standard-deviation prediction bands, showing that the filter captures the general
 > direction and variability of the rat’s motion.
 However, the confidence intervals widen as we
 > move further into the future because there are no new observations after time 80, so the filter
 > relies only on the stochastic latent dynamics, causing uncertainty to accumulate.
 Overall, the